Emilia Romagna GP: Imola race cancelled amid heavy flooding in northern Italy

 "Our sympathies go out to all those affected and we continue to monitor the situation, to see what can be done to help those in need as we await further developments."

-Several other teams took to social media to offer support to the local community, while McLaren driver Lando Norris posted his own message in support of the decision.
+The sport's other teams took to social media to offer support to the local community, while seven-time world champion Lewis Hamilton was among several drivers to post personal messages in support of the decision.

-"I love racing, but the safety of everyone else is more important," Norris wrote.
-"Sorry to all the fans, we'll be back Imola, stay safe."
+"Hoping everyone in Emilia Romagna is able to stay safe and look out for each other right now," Hamilton wrote on Instagram.
+"Thoughts are with those affected by this tragedy and the amazing emergency services working on the ground.
+I know we all understand that safety comes first."

 The cancellation means that F1's original 24-race schedule for 2023 could now be reduced to 22, with the Chinese Grand Prix, which was slated for April, having been unable to take place due to the country's Covid-19 restrictions.